The most common questions about Analytical Grammar products right here in one place.

 Q: Do you allow photocopying?

-A: Our Analytical Grammar, Jr. AG, Jr. AG: Mechanics, and Eternal Argument products may not be photocopied for any reason.
-The grammar programs all have consumable student workbooks; you would order a book for each child using the program.
-However, Beyond the Book Report can be used for all the kids in your family.
+A: Our printed Analytical Grammar, Jr. AG, Jr. AG: Mechanics, and Eternal Argument products may not be photocopied for any reason.
+The grammar programs all have consumable student workbooks; you would order a student workbook for each child using the program.

 Q: How and when do you ship?